hydrateio/advanced-graphql-server-tutorial/README.md

 This project uses [apollo-server-express](https://www.npmjs.com/package/apollo-server-express) to provide convenient implementation of the GraphQL server spec and to easily add a [GraphQL Playground](https://github.com/prisma/graphql-playground) client for development purposes.

+## Contributing

+If you have suggestions for changes, improvements or find an error in the tutorial we welcome contributions.
+See the [CONTRIBUTING](.github/CONTRIBUTING.md) guide for info.
+It's also best in most cases to open an issue before submitting a PR so any change can be discussed and referenced for further learning.